 With more golf courses per square kilometer than any other region in the world, the Gold Coast is a golfer’s paradise.
 Whether you’re looking for a driving range for a simple game or a world-class championship course, you’ll find what you need.
 That said, only a dozen courses are open to the public (others are for members).
 Among them 9 are in the Australia Top 100.
 Find all the information on the different routes on this official website.

-You can also try TopGolf ($50 to $90 per hour).
+You can also try TopGolf (from $50).
 It is a new concept of entertainment derived from golf.
-Invented in England in 2000, it has developed strongly in recent years.
 Australia’s first TopGolf opened in 2018 in Gold Coast.
 It is more or less a classic practice area that can accommodate up to 6 people.
 The novelty of this game is that the golf balls are equipped with microchips.
 This allows players to view their statistics live on a screen (a bit like bowling) for each shot (distance, precision and score).
 This is about shooting bullets at targets.
 Each field is equipped with 9 to 11 targets.

 Taste local beers

 The Gold Coast will delight beer lovers.
-Indeed, the local breweries are not lacking, here are some that we have selected for you.
+Indeed, the local breweries are not lacking!
 Come and thrill your taste buds at Balter Brewing located in Currumbin.
-The brewery was created by 5 professional surfers including Mick Fanning.
-The atmosphere is guaranteed with DJ and games on Sunday afternoon.
+The brewery was created by professional surfers including Mick Fanning.
+The atmosphere is great with DJ and games on Sunday afternoon.
 Taste one (or more) beer(s) from the Burleigh Brewing Company while enjoying one of their live concerts.

 For a new tasting, go to Black Hops Brewing which offers limited beers every 2 months.
 Fortitude Brewing Company offers a relaxed atmosphere in a very natural spirit.
-Finally, Lost Palms Brewing Company located in the industrial district of Miami is worth the detour.
-Lost Palms will surprise you with its touch of femininity as soon as you arrive.
-You will quickly see its premises in pastel pink and mint colors.
+Finally, Lost Palms Brewing Company in the industrial district of Miami is worth the detour.